 Russia is one of the top Medical destinations for IVF and Surrogacy as the quality of services is very high and the price is on average 2-2,5 times cheaper than in the US or European Union.
-Spain is also competitive with lower prices than in Germany or France.
+Spain is also competitive with lower prices than Germany or France.

 Why Chinese choose Medical Tourism?

 China’s Healthcare system is plagued by scandals

 Just like for many services related to health, Chinese wealthy consumers tend to have a bias against Medical made in China.
 Although the reputation of Chinese clinics is improving, many are still hesitant when it comes to getting treated there, preferring foreign facilities.

 This Lack of confidence in the Chinese healthcare system is the result of a number of scandals that have occurred over the years in both public and private hospitals.
 For instance, you can read about the Wei Zexi case (a student dead because of fake treatments and doctors).

 The Majority of Chinese Hospitals are not up to date with IVF treatments

 The second one, which encourages many Chinese people abroad to seek medical care, is the lack of modern procedures in many Chinese hospitals.
 As I mentioned quickly above, the practice is still developing and is somewhat taboo.
 In-country where the fertility rate has dropped long ago, IVF is a lot more mainstream, and research is more advanced.

 Too many peoples, and not enough Hospitals.